SDOT Be Super Safe

 Launched SDOT’s road safety media toolkit—an at your fingertips resource for media—including traffic safety data and survivor stories.

 Developed new creative parody videos on road safety that speak directly to the "young invincibles" audience, but still work within the confines of government communications.

 Developed a Seattle by Bike brochure to ensure new bikers travel safely around Seattle.

-Our communications efforts and materials encourage safety for people who driver, bike, and walk.
-We developed a partnership with AARP Seattle to enhance SDOT’s Stay Active Walk Safe program promoting pedestrian safety for older adults, including public service announcements, radio, online, and ethnic print ads.
+Our communications efforts and materials encourage safety for people who drive, bike, and walk.
+We developed a partnership with AARP Seattle to enhance SDOT’s Stay Active Walk Safe program promoting pedestrian safety for older adults, including public service announcements, radio, online, and non-English speaking print ads.
 PRR also created graphics and signage to illustrate Seattle’s new bike facilities and how to use them.
 We developed a Seattle by Bike brochure to ensure new bikers travel safely around Seattle and educational materials and a video to help promote safe use of the new Second Avenue Protected Bike Lane.